willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR15/globetrotter/README.md

 http://material.io/resizer
 ```

-Then, on the resizer page, set our address in the address box:
+Then, on the resizer page, set our address in the address box and hit your ENTER key:

 ```javascript
 http://localhost:4200/tools